 Tip: Green and energy efficient are not synonymous.
 Energy-efficient buildings are not necessarily green.
 While green buildings are typically expected to be more energy efficient than their conventional counterparts, it is essential for the appraiser to ascertain to the extent possible whether or not a green building is more energy efficient than its peers.

 One factor found to affect the resale value the wattage capacity of the PV.
 The Berkeley Lab study also found value corresponded to the capacity in terms of watts of the PV system, which makes sense since larger system size and capacity can offset more electricity costs.
 Therefore, more homeowners should try to offset more than 100% of their electricity usage.
 Not only can they offset the increase in consumption the moment they go solar, but their home value will also increase in kind.

-Technology today has increased substantially where historically the average panel installed would be able to produce approximately 200 watts vs 300 per panel today.
+Technology today has increased substantially where historically the average panel installed would be able to produce approximately 200 watts.
+Versus 340 watts per panel today.
 So we now require fewer panels but still match the same wattage.
 Therefore, the size of a system needs to be considered in terms of wattage vs. the number of panels.
 Read about how to properly size your solar energy system.

 The age of a solar PV system can impact the value that it adds to the premium of a home.
 This may be offset by the warranty obtained when the solar system was purchased.
 As well as how much depreciation that solar system may have experienced.
 This is further supported by a Berkeley Lab research note on how the depreciation of a solar PV system may decrease the value added to the home during an appraisal.
 But is unclear as to the extent since there has been little research conducted due to the immaturity of the American solar market and home sales.